 We don't really know the current visa situation in Egypt so please check with your local embassy.
 There is conflicting information on different websites.

-It is possible for most tourists and visitors to obtain an entry visa at any of the Major Ports of Entry. (about $20)
+It is possible for most tourists and visitors to obtain an entry visa at any of the Major Ports of Entry for about US$20.

 Visitors entering Egypt at the overland border post to Taba (from Israel) to visit Gulf of Aqaba coast and St. Catherine can be exempted from visa and granted a free residence permit for fourteen days to visit the area.

 The following are exempt from visa requirement when visiting Egypt:

 Bahrain, Jordan, Kuwait, Libya, Oman, Qatar, Saudi Arabia, Syria and the United Arab Emirates.

 Citizens of the following countries are required to be in possession of a pre-arrival visa: Afghanistan, Algeria, Armenia, Azerbaijan, Bangladesh, Bosnia-Herzegovina, Chechnya, Croatia, Georgia, India, Indonesia, Iraq, Iran, Israel, Kazakhstan, Kirghizia, Lebanon, Macau, Macedonia, Malaysia, Moldavia, Montenegro, Morocco, Pakistan, Palestine, The Philippines,Russia, Serbia, Slovenia, Sri-Lanka, Tadzhikistan, Thailand, Tunisia, Turkmenistan, Ukraine, Uzbekistan and all African countries.

 NOTE: If you are NOT arriving by air or sea (red sea), then you may need to organize a visa beforehand. i.e. people traveling overland from Sudan, you will need to arrange a visa before arrival.

 Expect visa requirements to change without warning.